mothur/mothur.github.io/_wiki/miseq_sop.md

 We'll do this with the [dist.shared](/wiki/dist.shared) command that will allow us to rarefy our data to a common number of sequences.

-    mothur > dist.shared(shared=final.opti_mcc.shared, calc=thetayc-jclass, subsample=t)
+    mothur > dist.shared(shared=final.opti_mcc.shared, calc=braycurtis-jclass, subsample=t)

-These two distance matrices (i.e. final.opti_mcc.jclass.0.03.lt.ave.dist and final.opti_mcc.thetayc.0.03.lt.ave.dist) can then be visualized using the [pcoa](/wiki/pcoa) or [nmds](/wiki/nmds) plots.
+These two distance matrices (i.e. final.opti_mcc.jclass.0.03.lt.ave.dist and final.opti_mcc.braycurtis.0.03.lt.ave.dist) can then be visualized using the [pcoa](/wiki/pcoa) or [nmds](/wiki/nmds) plots.
 Principal Coordinates (PCoA) uses an eigenvector-based approach to represent multidimensional data in as few dimesnsions as possible.
 Our data is highly dimensional (\~9 dimensions).

-    mothur > pcoa(phylip=final.opti_mcc.thetayc.0.03.lt.ave.dist)
+    mothur > pcoa(phylip=final.opti_mcc.braycurtis.0.03.lt.ave.dist)

 The output of these commands are three files ending in \*dist, \*pcoa, and \*pcoa.loadings.
-The final.opti_mcc.thetayc.0.03.lt.ave.pcoa.loadings file will tell you what fraction of the total variance in the data are represented by each of the axes.
-In this case, the first and second axis represent about 45 and 14% of the variation (59% of the total) for the thetaYC distances.
-The output to the screen indicates that the R-squared between the original distance matrix and the distance between the points in 2D PCoA space was 0.89, but that if you add a third dimension the R-squared value increases to 0.98.
+The final.opti_mcc.braycurtis.0.03.lt.ave.pcoa.loadings file will tell you what fraction of the total variance in the data are represented by each of the axes.
+In this case, the first and second axis represent about 48 and 18% of the variation (66% of the total) for the braycurtis distances.
+The output to the screen indicates that the R-squared between the original distance matrix and the distance between the points in 2D PCoA space was 0.93, but that if you add a third dimension the R-squared value increases to 0.97.
 All in all, not bad.

 Alternatively, non-metric multidimensional scaling (NMDS) tries to preserve the distance between samples using a user-defined number of dimensions.
 We can run our data through NMDS with 2 dimensions with the following commands

-    mothur > nmds(phylip=final.opti_mcc.thetayc.0.03.lt.ave.dist)
+    mothur > nmds(phylip=final.opti_mcc.braycurtis.0.03.lt.ave.dist)

-Opening the final.opti_mcc.thetayc.0.03.lt.ave.nmds.stress file we can inspect the stress and R\^2 values, which describe the quality of the ordination.
-Each line in this file represents a different iteration and the configuration obtained in the iteration with the lowest stress is reported in the final.opti_mcc.thetayc.0.03.lt.ave.nmds.axes file.
-In this file we find that the lowest stress value was 0.11 with an R-squared value of 0.95; that stress level is actually pretty good.
+Opening the final.opti_mcc.braycurtis.0.03.lt.ave.nmds.stress file we can inspect the stress and R\^2 values, which describe the quality of the ordination.
+Each line in this file represents a different iteration and the configuration obtained in the iteration with the lowest stress is reported in the final.opti_mcc.braycurtis.0.03.lt.ave.nmds.axes file.
+In this file we find that the lowest stress value was 0.19 with an R-squared value of 0.89; that stress level is a little higher than we'd like.
 You can test what hapens with three dimensions by the following:

-    mothur > nmds(phylip=final.opti_mcc.thetayc.0.03.lt.ave.dist, mindim=3, maxdim=3)
+    mothur > nmds(phylip=final.opti_mcc.braycurtis.0.03.lt.ave.dist, mindim=3, maxdim=3)

-The stress value drops to 0.05 and the R2 value goes up to 0.99.
+The stress value drops to 0.12 and the R2 value goes up to 0.93.
 Not bad.
 In general, you would like a stress value below 0.20 and a value below 0.10 is even better.
-Thus, we can conclude that, NMDS is better than PCoA.
-We can plot the three dimensions of the NMDS data by plotting the contents of final.opti_mcc.subsample.pick.thetayc.0.03.lt.nmds.axes.
-Again, it is clear that the early and late samples cluster separately from each other.
+Although not so clear for this dataset, we typically find that NMDS is better than PCoA because the R^2 value is better.
+Although there are tools out there to plot the three dimensions of the NMDS data, this is a bad idea since no one can see 3D on a 2D page.
+Looking at the 2D data by PCoA or NMDS makes it clear that the early and late samples cluster separately from each other.
 Ultimately, ordination is a data visualization tool.

 We might ask if the spatial separation that we see between the early and late plots in the NMDS plot is statistically significant.
 To do this we have two statistical tools at our disposal.
 The first analysis of molecular variance ([amova](/wiki/amova)), tests whether the centers of the